-BC’s North Central and South Central Regions are characterized by thick glacial sediments that infill a geographic depression known as the Fraser Basin.
-Copper-gold occurrences that form a transect extending nearly the length of BC are noticeably absent within the Fraser Basin.
-New, cost-effective tools that can ‘see through’ these sediment sequences to the underlying bedrock can help support mineral exploration in central BC and beyond.
+BC’s North Central and South Central Regions are characterized by thick glacial sediments that conceal bedrock known to host copper-gold occurrences.
+New, cost-effective tools that ‘see through’ the sediment can improve the efficiency of mineral exploration in central BC and beyond.

 This project fits under Geoscience BC’s Strategic Objective of ‘Advancing Science & Innovative Geoscience Technologies’ and the goal to:

 - Increase research and development of innovative exploration and mining methods, tools, approaches and geoscience technologies.

 - Developed, tested and refined a real-time, portable and cost-effective soil gas survey technology and field-tested it where structures and mineralization are buried beneath a layer of glacial sediments.

 - Determined survey design and sampling protocols for property-scale programs.

 Soil gas sampling has the potential to help identify new natural resource opportunities in an area of BC that may host undiscovered mineral deposits.
 The project has developed an innovative and practical mineral exploration method for BC and elsewhere in the form of a portable device that can allow for faster exploration decisions by reducing the need for lab analyses.

 The method was tested at three field locations:

 The Mouse Mountain and Shiko locations were chosen based on the occurrence of faults, the existence of copper-gold porphyry-style disseminated sulphide mineralization and a cover of glacial deposits.
 The Mount Milligan Mine location was chosen as the testing allowed for corroboration with detailed descriptions of the bedrock and surficial geology provided by Centerra Gold Inc.